NCAR/wrf_hydro_model_tools/forcing/regrid/RAP/README.txt

 "DSWRF_P0_L1_GLC0" - incoming shortwave radiation
 "DLWRF_P0_L1_GLC0" - incoming longwave radiation

+*Note: The current scripts work with the provided input data package and print output filenames that will run in WRF-Hydro.
+If using other input data you will need to edit the ncl script to make sure that the output filenames are conducive to the WRF-Hydro forcing input filename convention.

 Additional specific usage information for these scripts is provided in the header of the script codes.